Online HR Toolkit

 Of course, employers will want to stress to their teams how crucial it is that the company is able to fully return to ‘productive output’, but there’s also a balance to be struck around wellbeing and appropriate periods of personal ‘switch off’.

-Many staff have been working non-stop throughout the last year, possibly also juggling homeschooling and other family responsibilities, so in order to avoid burnout, it’s key that a manager leads by example and continues to remind employees that holiday is available for a reason.
+Many staff have been working non-stop throughout the last year, possibly also juggling homeschooling and other family responsibilities, so in order to avoid burnout, it’s key that a manager leads by example and continues to remind employees that holidays are available for a reason.

-Where staff seem resistant or reluctant to taking leave, it might be appropriate to engage in conversations about wellbeing, and see in what ways that particular employee can be best supported.
+Where staff seem resistant or reluctant to take leave, it might be appropriate to engage in conversations about wellbeing, and see in what ways that particular employee can be best supported.

 If you’d like to explore how to introduce holiday booking policies, or want to know how to manage staff requests for leave, our team are more than happy to assist.
 Please give us a call today.